NukeManDan/slides/README.md

 # build and serve a static version (non-watching)
 yarn fresh

+# (ci only!) build and serve a static version
+yarn build-github-pages
 ```

 This repo is using Github Actions to build & serve on Github Pages using [this ci](./.github/workflows/ci.yml)